ChorusOne/opus-pool-sdk/book/guide/2-vault-details.md

 ## Overview

-In this chapter, we will explore how to fetch and display vault details using the Opus SDK.
+In this section, we will explore how to fetch and display vault details using the OPUS Pool SDK.

 This process involves initializing the pool, fetching the vault details, and presenting them in a user-friendly format.

 ## Initializing the Pool and Fetching Vault Details

 First, we start by initializing the pool like we did previously.
 Then, we use the `getVaultDetails` method to fetch details about the vaults.
 You can refer to the detailed code for this process [here][get-vault-details-usage].

 **Here’s a snippet illustrating this process:**

 ```typescript
 const pool = new OpusPool({